 - Ensure that all bills are paid and that all debts are settled.

-- Prepar and filing documents required by a probate court.
+- Prepare and file documents required by a probate court.

 - Resolve income tax issues.

-- Determine if estate or inheritance taxes are due, and settling those debts.
+- Determine if estate or inheritance taxes are due, and settle those debts.

 - Determine which beneficiaries should receive designated assets.